Doing What’s Best for Kids

 10. Student Conduct Policy

-1. Schools must establish a student conduct policy which outlines expectations for student conduct and behavior, school rules, and a range of consequences for noncompliance by students.
+1. Schools must establish a student conduct policy which outlines expectations for student conduct and behaviour, school rules, and a range of consequences for noncompliance by students.

 2. The student conduct policy shall be communicated to students and parents each school year.